NattInsights/motorcycle-beginner-recommender/README.md

 - Engine size and horsepower have a moderately positive correlation, with most bikes clustered in the 0-200 range for horsepower and 0-2000 range for engine size.
 As the engine size increases, the horsepower typically tends to increase also.
 - The average horsepower and engine size trends over the years indicate a fluctuating pattern, showing that not only do they rise and fall together at a very close rate (positively correlated), but they seem to alternate between 50hp, 500cc range and 70-80hp, 700-800cc ranges over 2 year windows.
 - The average engine size and horsepower fall into the mid 60hp and 600cc ranges.
 These are moderately powerful motorcycles, showing that the dataset averages over a steady middle ground for these specifications.
+- Seat height does not differ much per category.

 ## Problem statement: